Course Syllabus

 Please also take a moment to visit the Native Land web page and enter your address to find and then acknowledge the land from which you are participating in this course.

-Please note that the Native Land map is a work in progress and does not represent official legal boundaries of any indigenous nation.
-To learn more, please visit the Why it Matters section of the Native land Community & Blog.
+Please note that the Native Land map is a work in progress and does not represent official legal boundaries of any Indigenous nation.
+To learn more, please visit the Why it Matters section of the Native Land Community & Blog.

 Ally